-Helen has partnered with Algonquin Outfitters to offer you an unforgettable photography adventure in Algonquin Park: a day in the backcountry!
+For the 4th year in a row, Helen is excited to partner with Algonquin Outfitters to offer nautre-lovers an unforgettable photography adventure in Algonquin Park: a day in the backcountry in a canoe with your camera!

 Canoe, paddle, PFD (lifejacket), & safety kit